 You may know that some media websites use what’s called a “fact checker”.
-Face checkers verify the claim that an article or web page is making with external resources like other articles, PDFs, or web-documented evidence.
+Fact checkers verify the claim that an article or web page is making with external resources like other articles, PDFs, or web-documented evidence.

 Following a recent algorithm update, Google is also starting to deploy fact checkers on some of its search engine results pages (SERPs).
 Here is an example of how these fact checkers look in the wake of this Google algorithm update: